 The exhibit’s second and third section see the electric guitar go from technical oddity to mass-produced commodity and cultural icon, including instruments such as the Elektro A-25, known commonly as the frying pan, which became the first commercially successful electric guitar.
 It was also first to grace a national radio broadcast in January of 1933.
 Alvino Rey’s historic performance caused quite a stir, prompting a number of listeners to contact the station to find out what it was they had just heard.

-“The electric guitar was a different sound,” Walker said.
+“The electric guitar was a different sound,” Walter said.
 “Some people thought it sounded almost like an organ and some like a horn.
 Depending on the recording quality, sometimes it even sounded like a kazoo, that real nasal-but-dense sound.”

 Rey also helped a number of companies with research and development, all of it together earning him the moniker of, “Father of the Electric Guitar.”
 It’s no wonder Rey’s historic instrument – with its faded white paint chipping along the edges – is given such pride of place in the exhibit and its marketing.